ZeroPinzaki301/WealthSmart-Cloud/README.md

 - This is a practice migration to cloud of my personal project, I have to make the services as free as possible but still running as intended without spin downs and also to see if my interest in cloud would go further.

+## ⚠️ Important

+The `.env.example` uses development defaults.
+For production:
+- Change all secrets (JWT secrets should be 32+ chars)
+- Set `FRONTEND_URL` to your actual domain
+- Use real Brevo SMTP credentials
+- Never commit real `.env` files

 ### CI/CD (optional, if implemented)
 - Manual deployment via AWS CLI / GitHub Actions